DerekCook/CoreMidi4J/README.md

 For years I have used MMJ, but that appears to longer be under development and it does not work with later Java Runtimes.
 After looking around for a replacement, I decided it was necessary to create my own "lightweight" SPI, and that I would make it publicly available for others to contribute to.

-The current release is a developer preview, and may or may not work on all systems with all interfaces.
+The current release (0.3) is a stable pre-release version, which is now considered stable enough for users to experiment with.
+Feedback on any discovered problems/issues is welcome.

+To download and install, navigate to the release page and follow the instructions for release 0.3.